|US Army Fire Apparatus 1918 -1950

 classes of fire trucks.

-In November 1941 the responsibility for Army fire protection was transferred to the Army Corps
+In November 1941 the responsibility for Army fire protection was transferred to the Army Corps of

-as new types of fire trucks were developed and placed in the field.
+new types of fire trucks were developed and placed in the field.
 Hundreds of contracts for fire

 apparatus and fire fighting equipment were awarded to fire truck manufacturers.